Akeia de Barros Gomes

 Biography

-Akeia de Barros Gomes, Ph.D., is the Director of the Edward W. Kane and Martha J. Wallace Center for Black History at the Wanton-Lyman-Hazard House, Newport Historical Society.
+Akeia de Barros Gomes, Ph.D., is the Director of the Edward W. Kane and Martha J. Wallace Center for Black History at the Newport Historical Society.
 She is a Visiting Scholar & Adjunct Lecturer at The Ruth J. Simmons Center for Slavery and Justice, Brown University.
 At Mystic Seaport Museum she served as Senior Curator of Maritime Social Histories, Vice Pres.
 American Institute for Maritime Studies, and Dir. of Munson Institute.
 As an anthropologist and archaeologist her research has been extensive on many continents.

 Her recent exhibition, Entwined: Freedom, Sovereignty and the Sea is a multi-year Mellon Foundation-funded project that recovers the history of the founding and development of the Dawnland (New England) through Indigenous, African, and African-descended maritime perspectives.
 This project is a cooperative effort with individuals in Dawnland Indigenous, African, and African-descended communities.
 Akeia is responsible for strategic vision and intellectual thought leadership to Mystic Seaport Museum's Library, Research, Curatorial and Exhibitions departments by overseeing professionals dedicated to advancing the Museum’s academic presence in maritime studies.
 She also leads development of maritime education as well as sharing findings and stories with museum visitors through exhibitions and programming.
 Akeia taught as professor of American Studies and Professor of Psychology and Human Development at Wheelock College from 2008 to 2017.